Green-Bat/ArkhamSpeedrunningWiki.github.io/VD-Origins.md

-# Framerate/Zips
+# Framerate

-All console versions of Arkham Origins run at 30fps by default.
-The PC version is uncapped by default, if Vsync is disabled, it can be capped manually using [.ini file edits](https://arkhamspeedrunningwiki.github.io/page.html?page=Guides/Origins/FPS)
+All console versions of Arkham Origins run at 30fps.
+The PC version is uncapped by default.
+If Vsync is disabled, it can be capped manually using [.ini file edits](https://arkhamspeedrunningwiki.github.io/page.html?page=Guides/Origins/FPS).

 # Butterfly Gliding

-Butterfly gliding is only doable on keyboard and mouse, therefore, it is not doable on any console version.
+Butterfly gliding is PC exclusive, as it can only be done with keyboard and mouse.

+# Quickfire Multibatarangs

+On PC, you can bind Quickfire Multibatarangs to a keyboard input.
+This is heavily used in combat and predator encounters.

-# Mouswheel
+# Mousewheel

-On the PC version the mouswheel can be bound to **_quickfire_** gadgets, this is done through the 'controls' settings from within the game itself without any .ini file edits.
+On the PC version, the mousewheel can be bound to **_quickfire_** gadgets.
+This is done through the 'Controls' settings from within the game itself without any .ini file edits.

 This a list of gadgets that can be quickfired using the mousewheel:
 - Batarang (Gadget 1)